How to Apply for Financial Aid

 ***Please remember that there are delays in the release of FAFSA data from the federal government to school as well as the State of New Jersey (HESAA).
 The university and the state are working as quickly as possible to provide you with accurate aid offers.
 Continue to monitor your email, your goStockton and NJFAMS portals for updates.

-The university and the state are working as quickly as possible to provide you with accurate aid offers.
-When your aid offer is ready, you will receive an email notification with a link to view your offer.
-We will also contact you if any additional information is needed from you.
-Please monitor the “Financial Aid Requirements” section of your goStockton portal as well as your njfams.hesaa.org To Do List (NJ residents only) and complete all requirements.
+Yes, HESAA will receive your FAFSA data once you complete the application.
+Please monitor the “Financial Aid Requirements” section of your goStockton portal as well as your njfams.hesaa.org To Do List (NJ residents only) and complete all requirements when requested.

 Learn more at studentaid.gov.